Incentivized Resume Rating: Eliciting Employer Preferences without Deception (with Corinne Low and Colin D. Sullivan)

 Incentivized Resume Rating Podcast, HR Examiner Radio 2019.

 Penn Researchers Offer New Way to Expose Hiring Bias, Human Resource Executive 2019.

-Uncovering Bias: Can a New Way to Study Hiring Help?
-Knowledge@Wharton 2019.
+Uncovering Bias: A New Way to Study Hiring Can Help Knowledge@Wharton 2019.

 Liquidity Affects Job Choice: Evidence from Teach For America (with Lucas C. Coffman, John J. Conlon, and Clayton R. Featherstone)

 A little cash can go a long way, Nature Human Behavior 2019.

 Field study of charitable giving reveals that reciprocity decays over time (with Amanda Chuan and Katherine L. Milkman)

 Reciprocity Decays Over Time, The Nonprofit Times 2019.